mhogg/pyvxray/README.md

 ## Help

-For help post a question on the [project support page](https://groups.google.com/forum/#!forum/pyvxray) or create an Issue on Github.
+For help create an Issue or a Pull Request on Github.